JoshYueby/Linux-libonvif/README.md

 # Linux-libonvif
-This project has two module code, one for mips, other one for the x86
+This project has two module lib code, one for mips, other one for the x86